UKRAINIAN INDEPENDENCE FOLK FESTIVAL 2024

 During the Coronavirus, during full and partial lockdowns, we were busy updating and improving our facilities.
 We are currently open and continue to monitor and to modify our policies and procedures to meet ever-changing and emerging standards.
 Click here for more COVID info.

-In this trying time, our club is not realizing any revenue and has a tremendous facility to upkeep.
-Although we have the best volunteers on planet Earth, our expenses keep mounting.
+During the extended lockdown, our Club did not realize any revenue, while its income since re-opening has been limited, because many events had to be cancelled.
+We have a very magnificent facility to upkeep; the costs are quite large.
+Although we have the best volunteers on planet Earth, our expenses during the pandemic mounted greatly.
 Please consider donating towards our club and uphold our mission in the community.